Pia Schneider—PhD Candidate in Philosophy, University of California, Berkeley

 3. "Grasping Incongruence: Kant's Argument in §13 of the Prolegomena"

 In §13 of the Prolegomena Kant argues that incongruent counterparts pose a paradox for a view according to which space and time are qualities of things in themselves.
 He argues that a solution of this paradox requires that objects must be thought of as appearances.
 I reconstruct Kant's argument drawing on the way in which he contrasts his model of cognition to Leibniz's in the Amphiboly.
 I argue that incongruent counterparts pose a paradox for a view according to which the intellect is the sole faculty of cognition because such a view conceptualizes the objects as being independent of one another.
-And I motivate Kant's solution, which says that the inner determination of such objects is only possible through their outer relation to space, as saying that our grasp of the difference between a left and a right hand reveals the need for a model according to which objects are conceptualized as parts of a world, and that this is ensured by taking our understanding to be conditioned by space as the form of our sensibility.
+And I motivate Kant's solution, which says that the inner determination of such objects is only possible through their outer relation to space, as saying that our grasp of the difference between a left and a right hand reveals the need for a model according to which objects are conceptualized as parts of a common world, and that this is ensured by taking our understanding to be conditioned by space as the form of our sensibility.

 5. "Against the Leibnizians: Euler and Kant on Absolute Space"